-There is nothing worse that putting a whole lot of effort into collecting PRO data only to find out that the data you have is well, no good.
-We’ve identified the five mistakes that occur most often when collecting patient-reported outcomes, and what you can do to fix it.
+There is nothing worse than putting a whole lot of effort into collecting PRO data only to find out that the data you have is well, no good.
+We’ve identified the five mistakes that occur most often when collecting patient-reported outcomes, and what you can do to fix them.

 Here are the top 5 most common mistakes we see in patient-reported outcomes programs.

 The mistake: The patient fills out the survey, you score the survey, you write down and store the overall score, and throw away the survey.
 Don’t throw away the survey!
 You need to keep not just the score, but the patient’s response to each individual question; otherwise, you risk having a large set of data that is completely worthless from a research standpoint.
 Even if you don’t think that you want to do research, there is nothing worse than changing your mind and then realizing you can’t do anything with the data you worked so hard to collect.

 The remedy: Each patient outcome survey tool has some sort of scoring system, most of which have multiple categories in addition to the overall score.
 Usually, there are only one or two parts of the score that you really care about and want to see.
 Here’s what you do: Record the scores that you want to see in some format that works for you and your practice, then take the actual survey and store it somewhere safe.
 That way, if you ever need the individual answers, you’ll have them available.

 The mistake: A patient fills out the survey on a paper form, and rather than choosing the one answer that best describes their situation, they select three.
 Then the patient writes a narrative on the side to explain that it is “hard to choose just one because it fluctuates throughout the day and I just took pain medicine 30 minutes ago so now it’s not really bad but oh boy this morning it was just terrible.”
 Sadly surveys like this are deemed invalid and must be thrown away.